Below are frequently asked questions from the Office of Student Conduct. If your question is not addressed, contact the office directly.

 A hold will be placed on your student account, which prevents you from registering for classes, ordering transcripts, or conducting other business with the University.

-Yes.
-You can submit a written sanctions reduction request to the Office of Student Conduct within 10 business days of your receipt of the resolution letter.
+Yes, even if you failed to make or attend your meeting.
+You can submit a sanctions reduction request to the Office of Student Conduct within 10 business days of the date of your resolution letter.
+Please note however, that you are not eligible to appeal the findings.

 What if I don't want to accept responsibility for one or more alleged violations?

-If you feel that you are not responsible for one or more alleged violations and the allegations are not dismissed by the Student Conduct Officer, you may request a Student Conduct Review.
+If you feel that you are not responsible for one or more alleged violations and the allegations are not dismissed by the Student Conduct Officer, you or the Student Conduct Officer may request a Student Conduct Review.
 You can make this request directly to your Student Conduct Officer at the conclusion of the meeting.

 What happens at a Student Conduct Review?